xeeo/ng-addthis/README.md

 });
 ```

 An important aspect is that you might not want to have the AddThis widget on all pages.
-So that there is a function you can use to remove the script.
+So that there is a function you can use to hide the script.
 This can be used on state change for example.

 ```javascript
 angular.module('app')